SESYNC-ci/atelier_rgeo/docs/_slides/rgeo_workshop.md

 ===

 Finally, we consider a few geometry-generating functions.
 The `st_buffer` function creates a buffer at a set distance from each geometry in an object.
 For example, we can define a 5 km radius around each point in `plots_01_11`.

 This function does not work with geographical coordinates (longitude and latitude), so we first project the plots in EPSG 6622.
 The buffer distance is set in the units of the CRS, in this case metres.
+{:.notes}